Updated September 1, 2022

 - Do I need to get all doses I am eligible for?

 Protection may wane over time and to protect against the latest variant, Ontarians are strongly encouraged to get all doses they are eligible for.
-Visit our Booster Doses page to check eligibility.
+Visit our Recommended Doses page to check eligibility and intervals.

 You are considered fully vaccinated in Ontario if you have received: